DimaNEid/CommunityCraftAdvancedSoft/README.md

 ## License

 CommuniCraft is licensed under the ISC license.
-See the LICENSE file for more details.